 b.
-UC Monterey Bay Education Science and Technology Center Status Update c.
-Consistency Determination: Del Rey Oaks Monument RV Resort
+University of California Monterey Bay Education Science and Technology Center Status Update

 Josh Metz, Economic Development Manager, introduced Dr. Scott Brandt, University of California Santa Cruz, Vice Chancellor.
 Dr. Brandt provided an update about the partnerships and efforts of UCMBEST, FORA and Monterey County representatives.

-Mr. Metz informed the Board that the meetings being held were/are informal, staff level exchanges.
+Mr. Metz informed the Board that the meetings held are not formal and/or Brown Act committees.

-Public comment was opened - no comments were received.
-This item was information only.
+Public comment was opened and there were no comments received.
+This item was for information only.